abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers.md

         - A Survey on Leveraging Deep Neural Networks for Object Tracking ppt.pdf
         - Deep Learning in Video Multi-Object Tracking A Survey ax1907.12740.pdf
         - Machine Learning Methods for Solving Assignment Problems in Multi-Target Tracking ax1802.06897.pdf
-        - Multiple Object Tracking A Literature Review ax17_5.pdf
+        - Multiple Object Tracking A Literature Review 1409.7618 ax220211 AI21.pdf
-        - Multiple Object Tracking A Review ax14.pdf
         - Real-Time Multiple Object Tracking - A Study on the Importance of Speed ax17_10 thesis.pdf
         - The State of the Art in Multiple Object Tracking Under Occlusion in Video Sequences 2003-ACIVS.pdf
         - Tracking the Trackers An Analysis of the State of the Art in Multiple Object Tracking ax17_4.pdf